Renault Formula One crash controversy: Potential consequences and aftermath

 From 2011 to 2013, Symonds returned to F1 as a technical consultant for Virgin Racing (which later became Marussia in 2012).
 In 2013, he left the team to serve as chief technical officer of Williams from 2013 to 2016.
-In March 2017 Symonds was hired as Formula One's Chief Technical officer, a position he now currently holds.
+In March 2017 Symonds was hired as Formula One's chief technical officer, a position he would hold until May 2024 when he became the executive engineering consultant for the Andretti Cadillac F1 program.

 In 2022, Flavio Briatore returned to Formula One as an ambassador for the sport after more than a decade following Crashgate.
+He returned to Team Enstone in 2024 as a special advisor, and a year later, assumed the role of team principal.

 In 2023, in an interview for The Mirror, Bernie Ecclestone said both he, and then-FIA President Max Mosley were made aware of what happened during the 2008 season.
 "Piquet Jr had told his father Nelson that he had been asked by the team to deliberately drive into the wall at a certain point in time in order to trigger a safety car phase and help his team-mate Alonso.
 We decided not to do anything for the time being.
 We wanted to protect the sport and save it from a huge scandal."
 He added: "There was a rule at the time that a world championship ranking was untouchable after the FIA awards ceremony at the end of the year.
-So Hamilton was presented with the World Championship trophy and everything was fine."
-Due to this, it is his belief that Felipe Massa should have been the F1 Driver's World Champion in 2008 and not Lewis Hamilton.
+So Hamilton was presented with the world championship trophy and everything was fine."
+Due to this, it is his belief that Felipe Massa should have been the F1 drivers' world champion in 2008 and not Lewis Hamilton.

+Following Ecclestone's comments, Massa was reported to have begun investigating whether he could take legal action to dispute the outcome of the 2008 world championship.
+Lewis Hamilton led the championship by one point going into the Singapore race, and emerged with a 7-point lead.
+Given that Hamilton eventually won the championship by one point with an overtake on Timo Glock in Brazil, Massa argues that Crashgate ultimately cost him the title.
+Former FIA president Jean Todt also backed Massa's claims suggesting the FIA should have cancelled the results of the race as soon as the allegations of race fixing first came to light in 2009.